 So you’ve always been interested in wine, but now you’re ready to take it to the next level.
 That’s why you’re here, right?
 You want to be able to talk with some authority about regions and grape varieties.
 Maybe even drop… “terroir” into a conversation.
 Not in a pretentious way: you’d just like to tell the guys in the shop what you like in more… accurate terms.
+Or maybe you’ve landed an entry-level sommelier job and you want to research wine knowledge for servers.

 1. Take a course: This would be my top tip in any walk of life.
 Get it straight from those who know.
 Ask questions and benefit from the questions of like-minded others.
 There are tons of wine courses available, but the internationally recognised industry standard, for both professionals and enthusiastic amateurs alike, are those run by the Wine and Spirit Education Trust (or WSET).